 Improvements in vertical jump are typically achieved through targeted strength training, plyometrics, proper technique, and adequate recovery, making it both a measurable indicator of athletic potential and a practical goal for enhancing overall explosive performance.

-Every athlete that is looking to increase their vertical leap wants to know what the perfect exercise to jump higher is.
+Every athlete searching for ways to improve their vertical leap eventually asks the same question: “What is the perfect exercise to jump higher?”